VtSBDC reignites federal grant to energize business community

 Managing the Program

-VtSBDC has assembled a management team comprised of VtSBDC advisors and a private sector professional to accomplish the goals and objectives of the project under the direction of the State Director and Assistant Director.
+VtSBDC has assembled a management team comprised of VtSBDC advisors and a private sector professional to accomplish the goals and objectives of the project under the direction of the State Director and Associate State Director.
 The scope encompasses advising and training to college-age and young entrepreneurs, one-on-one advising in digital marketing and social media, and entrepreneurship education for teachers and students (including those in Rutland and Bennington county high schools).

 “We are energized and optimistic about the opportunities we can provide to our business community through the Portable Assistance Program, or FORWARD VT,” concluded Ms. Rossi.
 “The grant allows us to add to the extensive scope of services we already provide, and lays the groundwork for an innovative long-term program with amazing potential for the future.”